-The SOUth London Diabetes (SOUL-D) Study is a prospective cohort study of the association between depression and diabetes outcomes in people with newly diagnosed type 2 diabetes.
-It recently completed its two year follow-up
+The SOUth London Diabetes (SOUL-D) study is a prospective cohort study of the association between depression and diabetes outcomes in people with newly diagnosed type 2 diabetes.
+It is now following patients 10-12 years after they were initially recruited.

 Ismail, K., Moulton, C. D., Winkley, K., Pickup, J. C., Thomas, S. M., Sherwood, R. A., ... & Amiel, S. A. (2017).
 The association of depressive symptoms and diabetes distress with glycaemic control and diabetes complications over 2 years in newly diagnosed type 2 diabetes: a prospective cohort study.
 Diabetologia, 60(10), 2092-2102.